OpenMS/OpenMS-docs/docs/about/installation/installation-on-macos.md

 1. Nothing happens when you click OpenMS apps or the validity of the developer could not be confirmed.

-   This usually means the OpenMS software lands in quarantine after installation of the `.dmg`.
+   This usually means the OpenMS software lands in quarantine even after installation of the `.pkg`.
+This was more common with our older `.dmg` image but may still happen.
    Since macOS Catalina (maybe also Mojave) all apps and executables have to be officially notarized by Apple but we currently do not have the resources for a streamlined notarization workflow.